freenas/freenas-docs/userguide/snippets/ui_login.rst

 On the first login, the EULA found in :ref:`Appendix A` is displayed, along with a box where the license key for the %brand% array can be pasted.
 Read the EULA and paste in the license key.
-High Availability (HA) systems must have both |ctrlrs-term-both| booted before the license key for the HA %brand% system can be entered.
+High Availability (HA) systems must have both |ctrlrs-term-both| running before the license key for the HA %brand% system can be entered.
 The key is entered on the
 |ctrlr-term-active|.
 Click :guilabel:`OK` to save the license key and
 access the |web-ui|.